-Equipment.
+EQUIPMENT.
 Plumbing, heating, electrical, ventilating, air-conditioning and refrigeration equipment, elevators, dumbwaiters, escalators, and other mechanical additions or installations.

-Farm building or structure.
+FARM BUILDING OR STRUCTURE.
 A building or structure not used for residential purposes, located on property where farming operations take place, and used primarily for any of the following uses or combination thereof:

-- 1. Storage, handling, production, display, sampling or sale of agricultural, horticultural, floricultural or silvicultural products produced in the farm. - Sheltering, raising, handling, processing or sale of agricultural animals or agricultural animal products.

-- 3. Business or office uses relating to the farm operations. - 4.
-Use of farm machinery or equipment or maintenance or storage of vehicles, machinery or equipment on the farm. - 5.
+- 1. Storage, handling, production, display, sampling or sale of agricultural, horticultural, floricultural or silvicultural products produced in the farm. - 2.
+Sheltering, raising, handling, processing or sale of agricultural animals or agricultural animal products. - 3.
+Business or office uses relating to the farm operations. - 4.
+Use of farm machinery or equipment or maintenance or storage of vehicles, machinery or equipment on the farm - 5.
 Storage or use of supplies and materials used on the farm. - 6.
 Implementation of best management practices associated with farm operations.

-Industrialized building.
+INDUSTRIALIZED BUILDING.
 A combination of one or more sections or modules, subject to state regulations and including the necessary electrical, plumbing, heating, ventilating and other service systems, manufactured off-site and transported to the point of use for installation or erection, with or without other specified components, to comprise a finished building.
 Manufactured homes shall not be considered industrialized buildings for the purpose of this code.

-Local board of building code appeals (LBBCA).
+LOCAL BOARD OF BUILDING CODE APPEALS (LBBCA).
 See Section 119.1.

-Local building department.
+LOCAL BUILDING DEPARTMENT.
 The agency or agencies of any local governing body charged with the administration, supervision, or enforcement of this code, approval of construction documents, inspection of buildings or structures, or issuance of permits, licenses, certificates or similar documents.

-Local governing body.
+LOCAL GOVERNING BODY.
 The governing body of any city, county or town in this Commonwealth.

-Locality.
+LOCALITY.
 A city, county or town in this Commonwealth.

-Manufactured home.
-A structure subject to federal regulation, which is transportable in one or more sections; is eight body feet or more in width and 40 body feet or more in length in the traveling mode, or is 320 or more square feet when erected on site; is built on a permanent chassis; is designed to be used as a single-family dwelling, with or without a permanent foundation, when connected to the required utilities; and includes the plumbing, heating, air-conditioning, and electrical systems contained in the structure.
+MANUFACTURED HOME.
+A structure subject to federal regulation, which is transportable in one or more sections; is eight body feet or more in width and 40 body feet or more in length in the traveling mode, or is 320 or more square feet when erected on site; is built on a permanent chassis; is designed to be used as a single-family dwelling, with or without a permanent foundation, when connected to the required utilities; and includes the plumbing, heating, airconditioning, and electrical systems contained in the structure.

-Night club.
+NIGHT CLUB.
 Any building in which the main use is a place of public assembly that provides exhibition, performance or other forms of entertainment; serves alcoholic beverages; and provides music and space for dancing.

-Skirting.
+SKIRTING.
 A weather-resistant material used to enclose the space from the bottom of the manufactured home to grade.

-Sound transmission class (STC) rating.
+SOUND TRANSMISSION CLASS (STC) RATING.
 See Section 1202.1.

-State regulated care facility (SRCF).
+STATE REGULATED CARE FACILITY (SRCF).
 A building with an occupancy in Group R-2, R-3, R-4 or R-5 occupied by persons in the care of others where program oversight is provided by the Virginia Department of Social Services, the Virginia Department of Mental Health, Mental Retardation and Substance Abuse Services, the Virginia Department of Education or the Virginia Department of Juvenile Justice.

-State Review Board.
+STATE REVIEW BOARD.
 The Virginia State Building Code Technical Review Board as established under Section 36-108 of the Code of Virginia.

-Technical assistant.
-Any person employed by or under an extended contract to a local building department or local enforcing agency for enforcing the USBC, including but not limited to inspectors and plans reviewers.
-For the purpose of this definition, an extended contract shall be a contract with an aggregate term of 18 months or longer.
+TECHNICAL ASSISTANT.
+Any person employed by or under an extended contract to a local building department or local enforcing agency for enforcing the USBC.
+For the purposes of this definition, an extended contract shall be a contract with an aggregate term of 18 months or longer.